- duration 5.5 hours

-- Visit a famous estate with tour of the wine cellar
+- Visit 2 famous estates with tour of the wine cellar

 - Travel by GT coach or minivan with air conditioning